High-Fidelity Perfusion Simulation

 Teaching, studying and improving perfusion skills

 The Perfusion Department at SUNY Upstate Medical University is pioneering the use of high fidelity simulation for perfusionist training.
-Founded more than 35 years ago SUNY is one of the oldest perfusion training programs in the nation and continues to develop and teach innovative tools for training and evaluating cardiovascular perfusionists.
+Founded more than 35 years ago SUNY is one of the oldest perfusion training programs in the nation and continues to develop and teach innovative tools for training and evaluating clinical perfusionists.

 Their new high-fidelity simulation center includes the Orpheus Patient simulator and a variety of modern perfusion equipment in a fully instrumented operating room.
 The dedicated simulation space includes an operating room, pump room control room and multiple debriefing rooms.
 Participants activities and patient data are digitally captured with audio-visual recording, annotating and playback capabilities.